coallaoh/GuidedLabelling/README.md

 $ ./script.py
 ```

+Before running, please change the variable `PASCALROOT` to indicate the root directory for your [Pascal VOC](http://host.robots.ox.ac.uk:8080/pascal/VOC/) database, and set the variable `GPU` to the gpu device number of your choice.
 Please read the script for greater details.

 #### For keen people